BRITISH APPLE PIE BARS WITHOUT FUSS

-You can clearly see by the photo how lovely these apple pie bars turn out but the key is to wait until they are cooled completely before you cut into them.
+You can see how lovely these apple pie bars turn out but the key is to wait until they are cooled before cutting into them.

 Before I add the top layer on the apple pie bars I bake the shortbread layer topped with the apples for about 10 minutes and then add the final topping.